Zainichi Sabetsu: Discrimination against Koreans in Japan

 Interacting with one another is a key

 I have foreign friends, but probably Koreans are the most.
 I have been to South Korea more than ten times.
 Of those I’ve visited there three times to attend my friend’s weddings.
 Not only are they close to Japanese in their way of thinking, such as Confucianism and the importance of hierarchy, but they are also very humane and personable.
-If someone did something for them, they try to return the favor.
-If you get to know them directly as a human being, you will surely be able to get rid of their bad image.
+If someone did something for them, they always try to return the favor.
+If you get to know them directly as a human being, you will surely be able to get rid of their stereotypical bad image.